 Mushrooms as a medium?

-I’ve seen a few artists experiment with ink cap ink, but didn’t think too much of it beyond an interesting gimmick.
-Art is hard enough with good supplies, let alone wrestling sticky goo from a mushroom.
+I’ve seen a few artists experiment with this ink, but didn’t think much of it beyond an interesting gimmick.
+Art is hard enough with quality supplies, let alone sticky goo from a mushroom.

 When I chanced upon a small cluster growing on the side of the road, however, I thought; why not, and plucked them up.

 I laid a few of the inkiest specimens gills-up on a paper towel.
 No further preparation was required.

 The ink was surprisingly inky.
 Droplets were deep and shiny, and left black streaks on the skin.
 Given how congealed it appeared I expected some viscous stickiness, but dipping the brush between the gills absorbed a silky, watery medium.

 I applied it straight to medium-toothed watercolor paper.
 Undiluted, the ink was slick, but did not stretch very far.
 With a little water was produced a smooth handling warm grey.
 Dark marks came from short pokes, but it was difficult to achieve opaque streaks from anything longer.
 Producing deep black required layering, though a good range of midtones was achieved with varying strokes.
 It drybrushed well and produced good texture.